-She is survived by her son, Gerald "Jerry" Hitchcock of Salinas; a grandson, Ben (Karen) Hitchcock of Sheridan, Montana; and a granddaughter, Kristy (Shane) Flynn of Salinas; three great-granddaughters, Kallie Hitchcock (19), Sabrie Flynn (12) and Sarah Flynn (10); two great-grandsons, Aidan Flynn (8) and Gavin Flynn (5); a step-granddaughter and step-grandson, Sheena Grimsbo of Lakeview, Oregon and Kiel Olson of Sheridan; as well as three nephews, and various other extended relatives throughout the Salinas Valley.
+She is survived by her son, Gerald "Jerry" Hitchcock of Salinas; grandson, Ben (Karen) Hitchcock of Sheridan, Mont; granddaugher, Kristy (Shane) Flynn of Salinas; three great-granddaughters, Kallie Hitchcock (19), Sabrie Flynn (12) and Sarah Flynn (10); two great-grandsons, Aidan Flynn (8) and Gavin Flynn (5); step-granddaughter and step-grandson, Sheena Grimsbo of Lakeview, Ore., and Kiel Olson of Sheridan, Mont.; as well as three nephews, and various other extended relatives throughout the Salinas Valley.

-A memorial service will be held at Struve and Laporte Funeral Home on Monday, January 21, 2013 at 10:30 a.m., followed by a lunch reception at the Salinas Elk's Lodge at noon.
+Memorial service will be held Monday, January 21, 2013, at 10:30 a.m., at Struve and Laporte Funeral Home, 41 W. San Luis St., Salinas; followed by a lunch reception at the Salinas Elk's Lodge at noon.

 For those inspired to make contributions in Joan's memory, suggested organizations include Alliance on Aging, Community Foundation of the Monterey Peninsula, VNA Central Coast Hospice, Inc., or donor's favorite charity.

-Funeral arrangements are by Struve and Laporte Funeral Home.
-To offer online condolences visit: www.struveandlaporte.com
+Funeral arrangements by Struve and Laporte Funeral Home.
+Online condolences to www.struveandlaporte.com